-A “defective product” is one that causes some injury or damage to person as a result of a person because of some defect in the product or its labeling or the way the product was used.
-The manufacturer, and others involved in the chain of commerce involving the products that caused the injury, are often liable for injuries defective products cause.
+A “defective product” is one that causes some injury or damage to a person as a result of some defect in the product or its labeling or the way the product was used.
+The manufacturer, and others involved in the chain of commerce involving the products that caused the injury are often liable for injuries defective products cause.
+A product liability lawyer in Essex County, MA can be of assistance in such a case.

-While the laws applicable to defective product cases varies from state to state, there are three legal theories common to all jurisdictions which may form the basis of a successful product liability case:
+While the laws applicable to defective product cases vary from state to state, there are three legal theories common to all jurisdictions which may form the basis of a successful product liability case:

 - Manufacturing defect.
 In such cases the injury was caused as a result of defect in the manufacture of the product.